• Skip to primary navigation

 • Can you leave lemon bars to sit out overnight?
 Lemon bars shouldn't be left out overnight because they're essentially a curd (made of eggs).
 They're best in the fridge!

 • How long do gluten free lemon bars last in the fridge?
-Cover them with plastic wrap, foil or an air tight lid and store in the fridge for up to 1 week.
+Cover leftover lemon bars with plastic wrap or seal them in an airtight container and store in the fridge for up to 1 week.

 • How to freeze: Allow them to cool completely then cut them into individual squares.
 Freeze them on a baking sheet then wrap them individually and freeze for up to 3 months.